 Jeffress Trust Awards Program in Interdisciplinary Research

-The Thomas F. and Kate Miller Jeffress Memorial Trust, Bank of America, N.A., Trustee, was founded in 1981 by Robert M. Jeffress in memory of his parents and will always be guided by its mission, namely to benefit the people of Virginia in, and devoted to, research in chemical, medical or other scientific fields.
+The Thomas F. and Kate Miller Jeffress Memorial Trust was founded in 1981 by Robert M. Jeffress in memory of his parents and is guided by its mission, to benefit the people of Virginia and their research in chemical, medical or other scientific fields.

 The Jeffress Trust Program provides $100,000 awards as seed funding to support one-year pilot studies that encourage the development of innovative interdisciplinary strategies that integrate computational and quantitative scientific methodologies across a broad range of scientific disciplines.
 Up to four applications will be accepted from each nonprofit academic or research institution in Virginia, nominated through their own internal selection process.

 Eligible research areas for Jeffress support include astronomy, biosciences, chemistry, computer sciences, engineering, environmental sciences, material science, mathematics and physics.
 Research in social, economic and behavioral sciences, including psychology, are currently outside the scope of Jeffress funding.